jel-massih/BombastEngine/README.md

 * lua-5.2.3

 <br/>
-Note: Engine is being developed as techniques learned.
+Note: Engine is being developed as techniques explored, so some features are being tacked on for my own exploration, even if may not fit nicely into the engine.
+Despite this, I will try to keep as structured as possible.